snu-mllab/DCPG/README.md

 python train.py --exp_name ddcpg --env_name [EVN_NAME]
 ```

 You can find the corresponding config file for each experiment in the directory named `configs`.
-If you want to customize experiments, please create new config files in the directory and run the following command.
+If you want to customize an experiment, please create a new config file named `[CONFIG_NAME].yaml` in the directory and run the following command.

 ```
 python train.py --exp_name [CONFIG_NAME] --env_name [EVN_NAME]